blondie7575/WeeGUI/Documentation.md

 </table>

-####WGSetValue
+####WGSetState
 Sets the currently selected view's value.
 For progress bar views, this is the progress value.
-For checkboxes, 1 is checked and 0 is unchecked.
+For checkboxes and radio buttons, 1 is checked and 0 is unchecked.

 <table width="100%">
 <tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
-X:		WGSetValue
+X:		WGSetState
 A: 		new value
 </td><td>
 &SETV(value)